Market Segmentation in Online Platforms: The Model

 \section{The Model}

 \paragraph{Motivation} We consider a firm running a marketplace that sells a set of products.
-Following \cite{krumme2012quantifying,salganik2006experimental}, we focus our attention to trial-offer markets, i.e., markets in which consumers can try the product for free before deciding to make a purchase.
-Consumers are position-biased in the following sense: The likelihood of trying a specific product is affected by the position of the product, as well as the position of the others products in the market.
-There is large experimental evidence for this type of bias in digital markets \cite{rao2014experiments}, as well as in traditional retailing \cite{van2008interaction}.
-It is therefore important for the firm to decide how to allocate products to locations since this affects the market efficiency, i.e., the total number of purchases.
-We also consider a marketplace where it is possible to display information about product popularity.
-In particular, we assume that the firm shows the total number of purchases for each item at each point in time.
-While there is considerable evidence and consensus among the researchers that the display of information about consumer preferences changes consumer behaviour, it remains a matter of discussion whether such display may benefit consumers and the market,
+Following \citet{krumme2012quantifying} and \citet{salganik2006experimental}, we focus our attention to trial-offer markets, i.e., markets in which consumers can try the product for free before deciding to make a purchase.
+Consumers are position-biased in the following sense: {the} likelihood of trying a specific product is affected by the position of the product, as well as the position of the other products in the market.
+We also consider that in this marketplace it is possible to display information about product popularity.
+In particular, we assume that the firm shows the total number of purchases for each product at each point in time.

-Unlike \cite{krumme2012quantifying}, we consider that there are different classes of consumers, meaning that the probability that a consumer would try a given item depends on the consumer class.
-Our model for consumer behaviour is therefore far more general than in \cite{krumme2012quantifying}.
-Moreover, the probability that a given consumer tries an item will follow a Mixed Multinomial Logit (MMNL).
+Unlike \citet{krumme2012quantifying}, we consider that there are different segments of consumers.
+More precisely, the probability that a given consumer tries a product will follows a Mixed Multinomial Logit (MMNL).
 Since \citet{mcfadden2000mixed} proved that every random utility model can be well approximated by a MMNL, our model of consumer preferences is indeed very general.

 \paragraph{Formalization} We now formally describe a dynamic model for this marketplace.
 Let $[N]=\{1,2,\hdots,N\}$ denote the set of items in the marketplace and $S_N$ denote the set of the permutations of these items.
 At any point in time, the firm decides how to position the items in the market by selecting a permutation $\sigma \in S_N$ such that $\sigma(i)=j$ implies that item $i$ is placed in position $j$ ($j \in [N]$).